Finished One Hundred Years of Solitude

 Have you read it?
 What do you think?

-2 thoughts on “Finished One Hundred Years of Solitude”
+2 responses to “Finished One Hundred Years of Solitude”

 1. I must commend you on your brief description of the work, as it is, in my opinion, quite accurate.
 For example, you write “To the characters, science is magical, whereas moments that are magical to this reader are not especially noted by the characters who witness them.”
 That, I think, is the unique narrative style of this work.
 The narrator remains monotone even at times the reader might expect he would be more excited.
 The utility of this narrative style of course is that the time-line becomes almost circular as one event blends with the next in a seamless way.